-For the purposes of GDPR, personal data means any information about an individual from which that person can be identified.
+For the purposes of the Data Protection Laws, personal data means any information about an individual from which that person can be identified.
 In the course of its business, Systematica Entities may collect, use, store and transfer personal information from individuals that are employees, directors, officers or other representatives or agents of market counterparties, professional services and other service providers, trade associations, public bodies and other entities or undertakings.
 Such personal data is typically limited in scope, and includes, for example, the name and contact details of such individuals, as well as some technical data (such as internet protocol addresses), usage data and information about marketing and communication preferences.

 In addition, the Systematica Entities may also use, store and transfer personal information concerning former applicants for positions of employment at or membership of, or former employees or members of, the Systematica Entities.
 Such personal data may include some or all of the following: name and contact details, information about employment and educational history, performance records, salary data, references, account details, identification data, tax information, social security numbers and information regarding immigration status.
-The Systematica Entities will endeavour contact those former job applicants or former employees if the personal data processed in relation to the same is material in order to inform them of the continued processing of their personal data, the nature of that processing, the lawful basis upon which the processing is taking place, and their rights under the GDPR with respect to such processing.
+The Systematica Entities will endeavour contact those former job applicants or former employees if the personal data processed in relation to the same is material in order to inform them of the continued processing of their personal data, the nature of that processing, the lawful basis upon which the processing is taking place, and their rights under the Data Protection Laws with respect to such processing.

 Collection of Personal Data

 The Systematica Entities may collect personal data through a range of means.
 These may include direct interactions (where a person provides personal data to the relevant Systematica Entity through correspondence or other direct methods of communication), through third-party service providers (for example, recruitment agents) or publicly available sources (where a Systematica Entity receives personal data through a publicly available source such as a website or publicly-available registry).